mihailogazda/TSUntappd/README.md

 # TSUntappd
 Untappd -> Instagram App using TypeScript

-# Test app
+## Try out application

-You are welcome to test this app at http://www.bihoskop.com/untappd/
+You are welcome to test this app at http://bihoskop.com/untappd/.